ekzhang/graphics-workshop/README.md

 # Graphics Workshop

 _This repo contains a selection of projects designed to help you learn the basics of computer graphics.
-We'll be using code to render interactive two-dimensional and three-dimensional scenes._
+We'll be using shaders to render interactive two-dimensional and three-dimensional scenes._

-_Each of these projects is based on graphics that are used in real-world applications.
-The code is designed to render in real time, taking advantage of GPU shaders.
-They all offer artistic freedom for those interested in aesthetics._
+_Each of these projects aims to introduce a graphics technique that is extensively used in real-world applications.
+The code is designed to run in real time on modern GPUs.
+The projects offer a large amount of artistic freedom for those interested in creating an aesthetically pleasing result._

 <br>